Rodina222/Go-make/README.md

 # gomake-Rodina

-This is a useful app for parsing make files and running target commands while taking dependencies into account.
+This is a useful app for parsing makefiles and running target commands while taking dependencies into account.

 ## __Features:__
 - Parsing the command line.